Martin Villeneuve: Career

 He gave a one-hour storytelling masterclass for Goalcast, which went live on January 7, 2021.

 Villeneuve's second feature film, The 12 Tasks of Imelda, which he wrote, directed, produced and starred in, had its world premiere at the Quebec City Film Festival on September 9, 2022, before going into commercial release in 29 theaters across Quebec on October 28, 2022.
-It was also screened at the 2022 Whistler Film Festival, where it won the award for "Best Editing" in a Borsos Competition film.
-On March 26, 2023, Villeneuve won the "Best Actor" award at the Festival du Film Canadien de Dieppe, France, for his role of Imelda, and on August 31, 2023, he won the "Best Director" award at the Canada China International Film Festival.
+It was also screened at the 2022 Whistler Film Festival, where it won the award for Best Editing in a Borsos Competition film.
+On March 26, 2023, Villeneuve won the Best Actor award at Dieppe's Canadian Film Festival, France, for his role of Imelda, and on August 31, 2023, he won the Best Director award at the Canada China International Film Festival.

-In 2023, Martin Villeneuve directed Red Ketchup, based on Quebec’s cult graphic novels.
+In 2023, Martin Villeneuve directed Red Ketchup, based on Quebec's cult graphic novels.
 Produced by Sphere Animation, this 20-episode animated series aired on Adult Swim in English and on Télétoon la nuit in French.
-Villeneuve also lent his voice to the character of Bill Bélisle in the French version of the show, which held the top spot on Télétoon la nuit and was part of Bubbleblabber’s “Top 10 Adult Animated TV Series For 2023”.
+Villeneuve also lent his voice to the character of Bill Bélisle in the French version of the show, which held the top spot on Télétoon la nuit and was part of Bubbleblabber's "Top 10 Adult Animated TV Series For 2023".

 In March 2024, he was President of the Jury at Dieppe's Canadian Film Festival, in France.

 On May 31, 2024, he paid tribute to his brother Denis Villeneuve, recipient of the Icon Award at the 12th Canadian Screen Awards.

-On June 15, 2024, he wrote a manifesto in La Presse, regarding the reform of Quebec's public financing system in cinema.
+On June 15, 2024, he wrote a manifesto in La Presse regarding the reform of Quebec's public financing system in cinema.

-On June 20, 2024, Deadline first reported that Villeneuve was set to direct the supernatural revenge thriller Merciless, starring Jonathan Majors.
+In 2026, he releases Old Crow, a "docu-sical" about Quebec trailblazer Louise Forestier, premiering at the Rhode Island International Film Festival, and at Montreal's CINEMANIA.
+The film has won the Gran Ganador for Best Professional Film at CINEPHONE in Barcelona, as well as a Highly Commended Award at SF3 – Smartphone Film Festival in Sydney, two festivals dedicated to movies shot with an iPhone.

+Among other projects, Villeneuve is currently working on Imelda Strikes Back, a sequel to The 12 Tasks of Imelda starring Benoît Brière, Robert Lepage, Michel Barrette, Anne-Marie Cadieux, Martin Dubreuil, and Louise Forestier, in which he reprises the role of Imelda.

 Personal life

 Martin Villeneuve is the youngest of four siblings, and the brother of filmmaker Denis Villeneuve.
-However, he has carved his own path in the world of filmmaking, highlighting that being "the brother of" didn’t provide him any special advantages or privileges.